nikitablack/rust_vulkan_msdf_font/README.md

-# rust_vulkan_msdf_font
-An implementation of Multi-channel Distance Fields in Rust-Vulkan
+An implementation of Multi-channel Distance Fields in Rust-Vulkan.
+Distance fileds were generated with (msdf-atlas-gen)[https://github.com/Chlumsky/msdf-atlas-gen].